Our farmers and bakers and picklers and cheesemakers bring the best foods in our region to our weekend markets:

 Pecan Meadow (14&U) Grass-fed, half-Piedmontese beef; rabbit and pastured poultry, goat, lamb, duck; chicken, duck and goose eggs raised by this family farm in Newberg, Pennsylvania.
-Lois’ Pumpkin Whoopie pies started the craze in DC.
+Lois’ Pumpkin Whoopie pies started the craze in DC, and Pecan Meadow even raises the pumpkins for those famous Whoopie pies.
 You will see Daniel and his son, Ryan at market.
-Pecan Meadow raises the pumpkins for those famous Whoopie pies and recently began cultivating mushrooms three years ago and the stand now offers a bounty of yellow and grey oyster, shiitake, pioppino, and lion’s mane varieties.
+Ryan began cultivating mushrooms three years ago and the stand now offers a bounty of yellow and grey oyster, shiitake, pioppino, and lion’s mane varieties.

 Panorama Baking Company (BFM, 14&U) Fresh breads and other baked goods from their bakery in Alexandria, Virginia.
 Baker-Owner Loic Feillet is from Brittany and his bakery makes traditional French breads, buns, and breakfast pastries.
 Get to the market early if you have your heart set on one of their baguettes or croissants.
 Their famous Rustique is found at Citronelle, CityZen and Central restaurants as well as our markets.

 Plant Masters (14&U) Plant Masters creates a pop-up flower and plant center every Saturday during the market season with their assortment of fresh flowers, dried flowers, annuals, perennials, and herbs.
 Their Gaithersburg Maryland suburban farm also includes five of their neighbor’s backyards, a happy arrangement for their neighbors and their customers.
 The range of plants, cut flowers and flowering branches is unusual and long- lived.
 Lee Jr also has beautiful multi colored eggs and home-made dog treats.